 When it’s been shaped, let the cheese ball chill for 2-3 hours or overnight to firm up before pressing ½ cup of white chocolate chips onto the top of it.

-Put together your dessert board
+Put together your dessert and candy board

 Use the red velvet cheese ball as the centerpiece, and build the board around it!